WashUFluidBiomarkers/Dynamic-Visualization/README.md

 ### Raindrop Viewer (`Raindrop/`)

 Interactive visualization showing longitudinal biomarker trajectories aligned by baseline rank order.
-Participants are arranged on the x-axis by their baseline biomarker value, with longitudinal changes displayed as "raindrops" falling over time.
+Participants are arranged on the x-axis by their baseline biomarker value, with longitudinal changes displayed as "raindrops" rising or falling over time.

 **Key Features:**
 - Baseline rank-ordered participant display